 OSHA and CDC Workplace Guidance for COVID-19

-The US Occupational Safety and Health Agency (OSHA) has issued new guidance in June as non-essential businesses begin to reopen.
+The US Occupational Safety and Health Agency (OSHA) issued guidance in June as non-essential businesses began to reopen.
 The Guidance Document includes the criteria each region should satisfy before each phase of reopening, preparedness guidelines, and the information for individuals and employers during each phase of reopening.
 The OSHA Reopening Guidance has three phases.
 Entering each phase requires states or regions to satisfy Gating Criteria, which are standards of symptoms, cases, and hospitals.